SOLID STATE PRESS

 The crust is Earth's outermost solid shell, the thin skin you walk on.
 It comes in two varieties that behave very differently.
 Continental crust is 30–70 km thick, made mostly of granite-like rocks rich in silicon and aluminum.
 It is relatively buoyant.
 Oceanic crust is thinner (5–10 km) and composed largely of basalt — denser, heavier rock formed at mid-ocean ridges.
 That density difference turns out to be critical at plate boundaries, as you will see in Section 3.

 Below the crust lies the mantle, a thick shell of rock extending from the base of the crust down to about 2,900 km depth.
 The mantle is made of silicate minerals rich in iron and magnesium, making it denser than the crust above.
-Despite being solid rock, the mantle can flow very slowly over millions of years — think of it like extremely cold glass, which is technically a solid but flows measurably over long timescales.
+Despite being solid rock, the mantle can flow very slowly over millions of years — think of it like a block of ice in a glacier, which is technically a solid but flows measurably under sustained pressure over long timescales.

 At the center is the core, divided into a liquid outer core (2,900–5,100 km depth) and a solid inner core below that.
 The core is iron-nickel and is responsible for Earth's magnetic field.
 It plays no direct role in moving plates, but the magnetic field it generates left behind the fossil evidence discussed in Section 2.